-Anthoney Gibney.
-Tony Gibney is currently the Chief Business and Strategy Officer at Iveric Bio, overseeing the business development and corporate strategy for the retina-focused, biotechnology company.
+Anthoney Gibney is currently the Chief Business and Strategy Officer at Iveric Bio, overseeing the business development and corporate strategy for the retina-focused, biotechnology company.
 Prior to Iveric, Mr. Gibney was the CFO and CBO at FogPharma, driving the business development and finance functions of the company.
 Mr. Gibney served as the Chief Business Officer of Achillion Pharmaceuticals, Inc., where he was responsible for corporate and portfolio strategy, business development and corporate communications and led the successful sale of Achillion to Alexion in 2020.
 Before Achillion, Tony Gibney was a life sciences-focused investment banker for 24 years.
 From 2009 through 2017, he served as a managing director and co-head of the biotechnology investment team for Leerink Partners LLC, where he was a senior leader of Leerink's biopharmaceutical investment banking franchise.
 From 1999 to 2009, he worked as a managing director at Merrill Lynch Inc. and executed a variety of significant financing and M&A transactions for various biotechnology companies.
 From 1993 to 1999, Mr. Gibney was an investment banker at Lehman Brothers in the firm's Healthcare Investment Banking Group.
-He graduated with distinction from Yale Niels Riedemann, Chief Executive Officer.
-Prof. University in 1993 with a B.A. in History and Economics.
-Riedemann has over 15 years of experience in the biotech industry and drug development as well as over 20 years of experience in complement immunology research.
+He graduated with distinction from Yale University in 1993 with a B.A. in History and Economics.

+Niels Riedemann, Chief Executive Officer and Founder.
+Professor Riedemann is one of our co-founders and has served as our Chief Executive Officer since our inception in 2007.
+Prof. Riedemann has over 15 years of experience in the biotech industry and drug development as well as over 20 years of experience in complement immunology research.
 He founded InflaRx in 2007 and has served as Chief Executive Officer since inception of the company.
-He has been instrumental in and led numerous private and public financing rounds of the company and has been the responsible lead for its Nasdag IPO in 2017.
+He has been instrumental in and led numerous private and public financing rounds of the company and has been the responsible lead for its Nasdaq IPO in 2017.
 He is named inventor on several internationally granted core patents of InflaRx.
-As physician he has been appointed Vice Director ("Leitender Oberarzt") of Intensive Care Medicine, and he has led a 50-bed University ICU unit for over 6 years at Friedrich Schiller University, Jena, Germany until 2015.
+As physician he has been appointed Vice Director (Leitender Oberarzt) of Intensive Care Medicine, and he has led a 50-bed University ICU unit for over 6 years at Friedrich Schiller University, Jena, Germany until 2015.
 Before that, he received his board certification as General Surgeon upon completion of his surgical fellowship at MHH (Hannover Medical School, Germany) in 2007 where he also received his habilitation (equivalent to Ph.D.) and where he still holds an Adjunct Professorship (APL Professor).
 He spent three years as postdoctoral research fellow at the University of Michigan, USA until 2003.
 He received his medical training at Albert Ludwig University (ALU), Freiburg, Germany, and Stanford University, USA and graduated as Dr. med. (equivalent to M.D.) from ALU in 1998.
 His research has been awarded with several national and international awards.
 He has received extensive extra-mural funding and published over 60 peer reviewed scientific publications in highly ranked journals.
 He has served as a member on a Board of Directors and a Scientific Advisory Board of two large scientific governmental funded programs.
 He currently serves as Co-Chair of the Health Politics working group of Bio-Deutschland and he serves as member of the board of trustees for the German Sepsis Foundation.